 - Rope & Cordage – Everyone needs a good supply of cordage and rope for their homestead.
 It’s a necessity.

 - Chain & Cable – You will need to haul heavy pieces of equipment and materials across your land.
 A good solid piece of chain and a long length of strong 1/4″ and 1/2″ cable is priceless!
 Keep them with easy access in your truck, UTV/ATV, and barn.

-- Come-Along – A come-along is a ratcheting cable used to lift and drag heave objects into place.
+- Come-Along – A come-along is a ratcheting cable used to lift and drag heavy objects into place.

-- Level – Every homestead builder needs a level, from leveling pipe to wooden structures, barn and cabin building, to running fencing you’ll need a good level.
-Get a large and small hand held level.
+- Level – Every homestead builder needs a level, from leveling pipe to wooden structures, barns, and cabin building, to running fencing you’ll need a good level.
+Get a large and small handheld level.

 - Carpenter Pencils – Simply used for marking cut lines on boards, studs, posts, logs etc. You could use a nail, but having some carpenter’s pencils on hand is just smart.